How to Install TypeScript on Ubuntu 24.04, 22.04 or 20.04

 Step 2: Initializing a New TypeScript Project

 With the directory in place, we can now initialize a new TypeScript project.
 Initializing a project creates a tsconfig.json file, which is a configuration file for TypeScript.
-This file specifies the root files and compiler options required to compile the project.
+This specifies the root files and compiler options required to compile the project.

 To initialize a new TypeScript project, run the following command: